Abdul Ganiyu Ambali: Early life and education

 Abdul Ganiyu Ambali was born in Ilorin, Kwara State to the family of Mall.
 Ambali Gidado and Mrs. Husseina Angulu.
 Ambali had his primary education at Pakata Primary School, Ilorin, he proceeded to McBride Secondary School Jalingo, (now Government Secondary School, Jalingo) in Taraba State, Nigeria.

 Abdul was awarded a scholarship from the Borno State government to pursue an undergraduate degree in veterinary medicine at the Ahmadu Bello University which he completed in 1981.
 He had his masters and Doctorate degree from the University of Liverpool, United Kingdom.

 Ambali became a Member of College of Veterinary Surgeons of Nigeria, (MCVSN) in 2004 and Fellow of College of Veterinary Surgeons of Nigeria (FCVSN) in 2009.

 Career

 Abdul Ganiyu started his career as an Assistant at the University of Maiduguri immediately after his National service where he served with the Ministry of Rural & Community Development, Kano in 1982.
 Ambali became a Professor in 1995.
 He has served as a member of the National Universities Commission (NUC), Veterinary Council of Nigeria (VCN), Department of Livestock Services of the Federal Livestock Department, Federal Ministry of Agriculture, monitoring the accreditation of several institutions, industries and agencies.

 As the vice chancellor of the University of Ilorin, he stated that "his target for the university is for it to be the number one varsity in Africa".

 National service

-Ambali served as the Collation Officer for 2015 Presidential election in Nigeria and Returning Officer for Governorship election for Niger State.
+Ambali served as the Collation Officer for the 2015 Presidential election in Nigeria and Returning Officer for Governorship election for Niger State.